How to Solve Chlorine Lock and Chlorine Demand

 Are Chlorine Lock and Demand the Same Thing?

 I’ve seen chlorine lock and demand used as a sales tactic to confuse pool owners – the terms cause a lot of headaches!
-Lock and demand are not the same things.
-Below, I go into what chlorine demand is and how it differs from the made-up concept of chlorine lock.
+But lock and demand are not the same things.
+Below, I go into what chlorine demand is and how it differs from chlorine lock.

 What Is Chlorine Demand and What Causes It?